metno/emep-ctm/Subrun.rst

 If for some reason the model crashed, please check both the log and the error file for any clue of the crash.
 After fixing the problem the job can be submitted again.

-If the model has crashed, then the links to the input data are not removed.
- The
-variables wanted in the output are specified in the ``OutputConcs_config``, ``OutputDep_config`` and in the ``OutputMisc_config`` parameters respectively for surface concentrations, depositions and some miscellaneous outputs.
+The variables wanted in the output are specified in the ``OutputConcs_config``, ``OutputDep_config`` and in the ``OutputMisc_config`` parameters respectively for surface concentrations, depositions and some miscellaneous outputs.

+The main ouput files are
+ - Base_fullrun.nc gives values averaged over the entire simulation.
+This file has always 1 record and the data is an average over the the period startdate to enddate.
+ - Base_month.nc average over each calendar month (12 records for a yearly run)
+ - Base_day.nc averages over 24 hours, starting at 06:00 UTC (each record gives average values between 06:00 and 06:00 the next day.
+The first time step is written out at 06:00 hr on 2Jan (i.e the first 6 hours are “lost”).
+The last record may also be averaged only until the end of the run, and not at 06:00.)
+ - Base_hour.nc, averaged over 1 hour.
+ - Base_hourInst.nc, instantaneous values every hour.

 Source Receptor (SR) Runs